Drug Abuse Interventions

 3. Make Your Drug Intervention Plan

 Your drug intervention plan should include the basics: day, time, location, and guest list.
-The plan should also include the chosen treatment plan and layout consequences should the addict not accept treatment.
+The plan should also include the chosen treatment plan, though it should also lay out the consequences if the addict decides not to accept treatment.
+Though that’s not an ideal outcome, it happens; making sure you and the others attending are prepared for this choice can prepare you for how to manage the situation if it arises.

 A professional interventionist can help you make an outline and walk you through how the process will go, ensuring everyone feels comfortable with each step.